Bottleneck Profiles and Discrete Prokhorov Metrics for Persistence Diagrams: Discrete Prokhorov Metrics for Persistence Diagrams

-Hence we obtain a runtime of $O(n^2 \log{n})$ for the binary search as well. \end{proof} In particular, if one uses a more efficient geometric data structure to improve the runtime of the matching algorithm, the sorting preprocessing dominates the runtime.
+\end{proof} In particular, if one uses a more efficient geometric data structure to improve the runtime of the matching algoritthm, the sorting preprocessing dominates the runtime.
 Compare \cite{Efrat2001Geometry}, Theorem 3.2 and the preceding discussion therein for more details and possible improvements of the runtime complexity.
-Please refer to Appendix \ref{sec:implementation} for details about our implementation and its availability.
+Please refer to Section \ref{sec:implementation} for details about our implementation and its availability.

+There is an easy modification to the above algorithm to approximate $\pi_f$ up to an additive error of $\eps$.
+Instead of performing the binary search on the indicated discrete set (which needs to be sorted or otherwise pre-processed in a costly way, as noted), one can run it on an interval $[0,M]$.
+Here, $M$ is some upper bound, for example the sum of the longest lifespans of points in $X$ and $Y$ respectively (which is computed in $O(n)$).
+We bisect the interval until we arrive at one of length less than $2\eps$.
+Its midpoint is guaranteed to be less than $\eps$ away from the true value of $\pi_f(X,Y)$.